 How utilities can build organizational capabilities in data science

-Just as the need for data science is not limited to one or two departments, building organizational capabilities in this discipline requires an approach that touches on all areas of the business.
-When we work with clients in this area, we take a hybrid team approach, working side-by-side with their in-house experts to build their organizational capabilities through a data science center of excellence (CoE).
+Just as the need for data analytics in the energy sector is not limited to one or two departments, building organizational capabilities in this discipline requires an approach that touches on all areas of the business.
+When we work with utilities on data science, we take a hybrid team approach, working side-by-side with their in-house experts to build their organizational capabilities through a data science center of excellence (CoE).

-What is a data science center of excellence?
+What is a data science center of excellence for utilities?

 A center of excellence is simply a single team that focuses the vision, strategy, and infrastructure for a discipline—a particularly useful approach for data science due to the highly specialized skills it requires.
 The CoE team typically acts as an internal consultancy, working with divisions across the organization to identify and capitalize on opportunities to apply data science in developing data-driven solutions.